jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

     def Class0():
         return None

   The test passes!
-Something is odd here, what is the difference between :doc:`class </classes>` and :doc:`/functions/functions`?
-Why am I writing a different set of tests for :doc:`class </classes>` if the solutions are the same for :doc:`/functions/functions`?
+Something is odd here, what is the difference between :doc:`classes </classes/classes>` and :doc:`/functions/functions`?
+Why am I writing a different set of tests for :doc:`classes </classes/classes>` if the solutions are the same for :doc:`/functions/functions`?

   For now, I will move on with these questions unanswered until they become obvious